NinaRocket/Bootstrap-HW2/README.md

 What is this?
 This is a website that uses responsive bootstrap code.
 This website is a portfolio for Nina Rocket.
+This website should be viewable on multiple devices and in different browsers.
+The following is a list of steps taken to create the website, followed by screenshots of what it should like.

 1. Created repository and files: index, contact, portfolio html files as well as a CSS file.